BikramdeepSingh/Python/README.md

 When he began implementing Python, Guido van Rossum was also reading the published scripts from “Monty Python's Flying Circus”, a BBC comedy series from the 1970s.
 Van Rossum thought he needed a name that was short, unique, and slightly mysterious, so he decided to call the language Python.

+##PIP
+pip is a package-management system written in Python used to install and manage software packages.
+It connects to an online repository of public packages, called the Python Package Index. pip can also be configured to connect to other package repositories, provided that they comply to Python Enhancement Proposal 503.

 ## Python Fun Facts

 * Being named after a comedy show isn’t the only touch of humor.
 If you type import this into the Python shell, the output is a poem called the Zen of Python written by Tim Peters.